1. Purpose/Abstract

 4. Responsibilities

-It is expected that all research undertaken at the University will be conducted in compliance with the University’s Research Misconduct Policy and Procedures and the UK Concordat to Support Research Integrity.
+It is expected that all research undertaken at the University will be conducted in compliance with the University’s Research Misconduct Policy and Procedures and the UK Concordat to Support Research Integrity

 Researchers must adhere to any regulations laid down by their professional body and any legal requirements relating to their research, such as Acts of Parliament or statutory regulations.

-This Policy is subject to the oversight of the University Research Ethics Committee, a subcommittee of the University Research Committee.
+All research projects must have received research ethics approval BEFORE the research activity is initiated.
+This Policy is subject to the oversight of the University Research Ethics Committee (UREC), a subcommittee of the University Innovation Research Committee.

-The University Research Ethics Committee ensures and monitors the integrity of research ethics at the University of Derby by coordinating activity of the College Research Ethics Committees.
-It promotes the general principles of honesty, academic rigor, transparency and open communication and care and respect.
-The University Research Ethics Committee steers the development, review, implementation, monitoring and evaluation of policies, procedures and guidelines to facilitate the process of research ethics governance.
+The UREC ensures and monitors the integrity of research ethics at the University by coordinating activity of the URECs.
+It promotes the general principles of honesty, academic rigor, transparency, open communication, and care and respect.
+The UREC steers the development, review, implementation, monitoring and evaluation of policies, procedures and guidelines to facilitate the process of research ethics governance.

-College Research Ethics Committees will submit their annual reports in July to the University Research Ethics Committee who will provide an Annual Report which gives an overview of the operation of the Research Ethics Approval Process, compliance and any breaches of research ethics and/or integrity across the University.
-The University Research Ethics Committee’s Annual Report will inform the Annual Research Integrity Statement by the September Meeting of the University Research Committee.
+CRECs will submit their annual reports to the June/July to the UREC.
+The UREC will provide an Annual Report which gives an overview of the operation of the Research Ethics Approval Process, compliance and any breaches of research ethics and/or integrity across the University.
+The UREC’s Annual Report will inform the Annual Research Integrity Statement considered/approved by the September/October Meeting of the University Innovation Research Committee.
 This statement is part of the compliance requirements of the UK Concordat to Support Research Integrity.

 5. Policy Statement